alexmarsella/alexmarsella.github.io/_pages/R.md

 * [Intermediate Data Tidying and Plotting](https://alexmarsella.github.io/R/phillyDA/)

-## More advanced, browse at your own peril!
+## More advanced, browse at your own risk!

 * [How to make an interactive crime map using shiny in RStudio.](https://alexmarsella.github.io/R/shinymaptutorial/)
 * [Replicating Robbins and Davenport (2021), but for Philadelphia.](https://alexmarsella.github.io/R/microsynth/)